Talysh language: Scripts

 The vowel system in Talysh is more extended than in standard Persian.
 The prominent differences are the front vowel ü in central and northern dialects and the central vowel ə.
 In 1929, a Latin-based alphabet was created for Talysh in the Soviet Union.
-However, in 1938 it was changed to Cyrillic-based, but it did not gain extensive usage for a variety of reasons, including political Stalinist consolidation of socialist nations.
+However, in 1938 it was changed to Cyrillic-based, but it did not gain extensive usage for a variety of reasons.
 An orthography based on Azeri Latin is used in Azerbaijan, and also in Iranian sources, for example on the IRIB's ParsToday website.
 The Perso-Arabic script is also used in Iran, although publications in the language are rare and are mostly volumes of poetry.
 The following tables contain the vowels and consonants used in Talysh.
 The sounds of the letters on every row, pronounced in each language, may not correspond fully.